Zia-ul-Haq: Role in Black September

 Zia was stationed in Jordan from 1967 to 1970 as the head of a Pakistani training mission to Jordan.
 He later became involved as an advisor for the Jordanians during the Black September against the Palestinian Liberation Organization (PLO).
 Zia had been stationed in Amman for three years prior to Black September.
 During the events, according to CIA official Jack O'Connell, Zia was dispatched by Hussein north to assess Syria's military capabilities.
-The Pakistani commander reported back to Hussein, recommending the deployment of a RJAF squadron to the region.
+The Pakistani commander reported back to Hussein, recommending the deployment of a Royal Jordanian Air Force squadron to the region.
 According to Pakistani journalist Raja Anwar, the mission may have been a violation of Zia's original assignment in Jordan by the Pakistani military, even though it helped Jordan repel the Syrian offensive.
 Hussein came to view Zia favourably, and later convinced Pakistani president Zulfikar Ali Bhutto to appoint him as Chief of Army Staff.
 O'Connell also said that Zia personally led Jordanian troops during the battles.